-Our College's associated Bilingual Classroom Initiative (ABCi) specifically aims to reach pupils in rural and remote areas of Austria.
-It is an extremely rewarding feeling to be the first person from America, England, Ireland or another English speaking country that these children meet in real life.
-Our Student Teachers act as cultural ambassadors for their native country.
+The English Teacher Training College's associated Bilingual Classroom Initiative (ABCi) specifically aims to reach pupils in rural and remote areas of Austria.
+It is an extremely rewarding feeling to be the first person from the U.S.A., Scotland, Ireland or another English speaking country that these children meet.
+Our Student Teachers act as cultural ambassadors for their home country.
 While sharing their own culture, they have the opportunity to explore Austrian culture and experience the scenic countryside where lakes, mountains and glaciers await!

 Austria is located in the heart of Europe and the College is centrally located in Austria within its Alpine Lake District, the region made famous by the film “The Sound of Music.”
 Austria is beautiful year round, with snowy winters and sunny summers.
 The opportunities for cycling, skiing, swimming and hiking are plentiful, and the scenery often breathtaking.

 As part of our teacher training program, Student Teachers will visit schools across Austria: from the Czech border in the north, to the Italian border in the south; from Hungary in the east to Switzerland in the west.
 During their time on one of our TEFL programs, Student Teachers can expect to rotate between at least two locations for about four to eight weeks at a time.
 All College dormitories have shared living areas, kitchens and bathroom facilities.